 In the Southwest, effects of dams are dramatic.
 There, damming is often done for two purposes: flood control and control of water resources.
 We have already seen how flood control can be detrimental to a river.
 Control of water resources in the Southwest is now out of control: so much water is needed for people to use every day, as well as for irrigation of crops, that many of the rivers run dry at least once a year.

 The Rio Grande has been allowed to run dry every spring or summer for many years, and as a consequence, the Rio Grande silvery minnow is now an endangered species.
 The Santa Fe River is almost always dry.
 The Colorado River, most of which is diverted to California, Las Vegas, and Arizona, does not even reach the sea anymore.
-It is being used to water large cities, pools, lawns, and golf courses in the desert, and to irrigate agricultural products that never could have existed in these arid lands naturally.
-For instance, central California is filled with rice paddies.
+It is being used to water large cities, pools, lawns, and golf courses in the desert, and to irrigate agricultural products that never could have existed in these arid lands naturally, such as central California's rice paddies.
 Water is piped in from desert rivers to the paddies, and from there it evaporates into the hot, dry air.

 To learn more about dams, visit Ecology of Dams.

-When a river is prone to flooding, or to meandering out of control and across property lines or roads, we usually channelize it.
-We may dry up whole sections of river in order to bulldoze it into a tidy, straight line of water, and protect ourselves from its unruly behavior by lining the new channel with concrete or riprap (small boulders crated by truckloads and dumped along the sides of water channels).
-Unfortunately, this kind of channelizing leads to loss of habitat, as well as increasing the destructive potential of the river.
+When a stream is prone to flooding, or to meandering out of control and across property lines or roads, we often channelize it.
+We may dry up whole sections of stream in order to bulldoze it into a tidy, straight line of water.
+We may try to protect ourselves from its unruly behavior by lining the stream's banks with concrete or riprap (small boulders crated by truckloads and dumped along the sides of water channels).
+This kind of channelization leads to loss of both stream and riparian habitat.
+It also increases the destructive potential of the river.

+Flooding becomes more catastrophic when streams are channelized.
 Water gathers energy as it flows downhill.
 When a stream meanders, it creates banks.
 The water then 1) pushes against the banks, and 2) swirls in eddies.
 In both cases, the energy of the flowing water is decreased.
 When a stream is channelized, however, there is nothing to prevent it from gathering more and more destructive energy as it flows downhill.
+Secondly, a healthy floodplain acts as a sponge, soaking up floodwaters, while channelized rivers simply forward the extra water downstream until it overwhelms dams, dikes, or walls.
+Finally, when rivers are channelized, people are encouraged to live on floodplains, risking lives and property in the event of a catastrophic flood.
+The inevitable response to catastrophic flooding is, unfortunately, to increase channelization--which leads to even more catastrophic flooding.

 We also change our rivers by changing the land around them.
 If we pave land or remove vegetation from it, rainwater runs directly off of it instead of soaking into the earth.
 This urban runoff carries pollutants like car oil and pesticides instead of nutrients.
 When we change the vegetation around a stream, we change its chemistry.
 For instance, a developer may cut down all the trees around a stream in order to place a big neighborhood of houses next to it.
 This has many effects, among them that no more leaves will fall into the stream, taking out the very base of the stream's foodweb.
 Tree branches will no longer shade the stream and it will become too warm for the fish that belong there, and choked with algae.
 In addition, without overhanging branches, bugs will no longer fall from them to feed fish.
 The trees themselves were critical to that stream because they were providing nutrients to it, as well as shade for the growth of other important streamside vegetation.
 And finally, without the roots of vegetation to anchor streamside soil, the soil will become eroded away by the stream--forcing homeowners to channelize the stream.